MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/faqs-email-assist-rte.md

 ##	What are the limitations of Copilot in rich text editor?
 How can users minimize the impact of Copilot in rich text editor’s limitations when using the system?

 -	Copilot in rich text editor only supports English language as of now.
 Non-English users won't be able to use the features.
--	The Copilot in rich text editor gives only suggestions to the email.
+-	The Copilot in rich text editor gives only suggestions to the content.

 ##	What operational factors and settings allow for effective and responsible use of the system?

 - The system doesn’t provide any setting or customization to the end user to tweak the system behavior.
 - Follow these procedures to make the most of Copilot in rich text editor:
-    -	Choose the right prompt to generate emails and choose the right tone and length for the content: Include the right keywords, use a group of words or a full sentence, keep all the key-points around the same topic.
+    -	Choose the right prompt to generate content and choose the right tone and length for the content: Include the right keywords, use a group of words or a full sentence, keep all the key-points around the same topic.
     -	Always review and edit content ideas suggestions before sending them to your customer.

 ## See also